 Immediately contact Fraud Reporting when you receive emails/invoices that appear suspicious or fraudulent.

-- Fraudsters often use threatening language in order to get you to pay into their account as soon as possible.
+- Fraudsters often use threatening or urgent language in order to get you to pay into their account as soon as possible.
 They may even call your office and pose as an IATA employee.
 First check with the Fraud Reporting team to see whether the suspicious email/call you received is valid or not.